3.3 Assessment

 12.2 Student shows you an elaboration of a self-selected assignment

-When a student presents a self-selected topic to you, you ask the student to give themselves a grade prior to the presentation.
-After the presentation, you discuss the grade the student gave themselves and compare it to the grade you have in mind.
-Both grades lead to one grade that you determine.
-The advantage of this is that you see how students assesses themselves.
-There may be underestimation or there may be overestimation.
-In either case it is advisable to discuss this with the student.
+Before a student presents a self-chosen topic to you, the student gives himself/herself a grade.
+After the presentation ends, discuss the grade the student gave themselves and imply it with the grade you have in mind.
+Both numbers lead to one grade that you determine.
+The advantage of this is that you see how students assess themselves.
+This may result in underestimation or overestimation.
+In both cases it is advisable to consider this with the student.

 If you are grading two students who worked together on a self-selected topic, ask both students to grade themselves independently.
 During the discussion, you ask who had what part in the assignment.